marianoluiz/coursera-courses/react/todo-list-application/README.md

 # To-Do List Application

+This is a Lab activity for Module 2 of Coursera React course by IBM.

 ## What I Learned

 In this lab, I learned how to build a simple to-do list application using React.
 The key concepts covered include: